kaskada-ai/kaskada/python/docs/source/guide/quickstart.md

 pip install kaskada>=0.6.0-a.0
 ```

-See the [User Guide](./guide/installation.md) to learn more about installing Kaskada.
+See the section on [installation](./installation.md) to learn more about installing Kaskada.

 ## Write a query